jennomics/WorkflowPaper/General Notes on Bioinformatics.md

 ##Software updates
 Software packages are updated with varying frequencies.
-Some software updates will render the instructions offered here obsolete.
+Some such updates will render the instructions offered here obsolete.
 When this occurs, you should consult with the software manual for help.
 An internet search with a description of the problem you are having may prove helpful.
 Another option is to email the software developer; many are remarkably responsive.
-As a last resort, consult with a colleague who is more comfortable with bioinformatics.
+As a last resort, consult with a colleague who is more comfortable with bioinformatics or computer programming.
 It is customary to offer a small favor or gift.
 Most software updates will require only minor modifications.
 For example, we might provide you with instructions to type:

     ./software_1.2.0/software.py
 but a more recent release might necessitate: